France: Language, Community, and Social Change

 - View the 2013 Overview Brochure (PDF, 1MB)

 - View the 2013 Semester Catalog (PDF, 4MB)

 - View the 2013 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr

 “What I valued most about this program was the homestay aspect.
 It was the most helpful for both learning French and adjusting to French culture and society.”

 Riley McCarthy, University of Colorado, Boulder

-During the Toulouse homestay, students experience the rich diversity of France's fourth largest city.
+During the homestay, students experience the rich diversity of France's fourth-largest city.
 Toulouse host families are from varied backgrounds, giving students a unique perspective on French culture and urban life.
 Students benefit academically and personally from interactions with their host families, while the city of Toulouse provides students with an intellectually vibrant and diverse environment in which to study French culture.

-Other accommodations on the program could include hotels, an environmental center, and a renovated farm house.
+Other accommodations on the program may include hotels, guesthouses, and an environmental center.

 Duration: 15 weeks